cc459/ajl-team-15/README.md

 **Future Work:**
 - Fine-tune on external datasets with better diversity
-- Integrate metadata (e.g., age, gender) into multimodal models
+- Integrate more metadata into multimodal models
-- Use techniques like re-weighted loss functions or adversarial training for fairness
+- Use techniques such as adversarial training to improve fairness

 ---

 ## **📄 References & Additional Resources**